-Note that {\bf (U3)}(iii) is reduced to {\bf (U2)} for the double-well situation.
-The condition {\bf (U3)} is from a nice work on metastability \cite{metastability2004,metastability2005} in which a sharp estimate of the first hitting time from a local minima to an {\it appropriate set} is rigorously proved.
-We will apply this result in an extensive way (see Lemma \ref{lem:expon_tail_multi_well}) to obtain an estimate of the first hitting time to the basin of the global minimum from which the notion of essential barrier height naturally arises (see \eqref{barrier_height_multi-well} below).
-This finally yields the coupling time estimate for the multi-well situation.
+Note that {\bf (U3)}(iii) reduces to {\bf (U2)} when $L=2$.
+We refer to Figure \ref{FigU} for an example of the potential function $U(x)$ in one dimension, which illustrates the local minima, the communication heights, the essential barrier height, the relative depths $\Phi(x_i,\mathcal M_{i}\backslash x_i)-U(x_i)$, and their relationships.
+It should be noted that the essential barrier height $H_U$ is {\it not} the highest communication height among the local minima, as indicated by $H_1$.

-We now define the essential barrier height in the general context.
-Let $U$ be a multi-well potential function and without loss of generality, let $x_1$ be the (unique) global minimum of $U.$ The essential barrier height of $U$ is defined as
+Condition {\bf (U3)} comes from a nice work on metastability \cite{metastability2004,metastability2005}, in which a sharp estimate of the first hitting time from a local minimum to an {\it appropriate set} is rigorously proved.
+We will extensively apply this result to derive an estimate of the first hitting time to the basin of the global minimum (see Lemma \ref{lem:expon_tail_multi_well}), naturally introducing the notion of essential barrier height defined in \eqref{barrier_height_multi-well} below.
+This ultimately yields the coupling time estimate for the multi-well case.

-Note that \eqref{barrier_height_multi-well} is reduced to \eqref{barrier_height} when $L=2.$ In other words, the definitions of essential barrier height in the contexts of double- and multi-well potentials actually coincide.
+We now define the {\it essential barrier height} in the general context.
+Let $U$ be a multi-well potential satisfying {\bf (U3)}, with $x_1$ denoting the (unique) global minimum.
+The essential barrier height of $U$ is defined as

-We remark that the essential barrier height defined in this paper is different from the usual notion of barrier height in literature.
-The latter is a rather local characterization of the potential landscape by only focusing on the relevant barrier to be passed from certain local minimum to another.
-The essential barrier height, on the other hand, is a global quantity as it captures the greatest value of the heights of the barriers that have to be passed by any continuous path going towards the global minimum from any of the local ones.
-In Section 2.3, equivalent characterizations of $H_U$ are given (see Proposition \ref{prop:H_U} and Remark \ref{rem:1}).
+Note that when $L=2,$ \eqref{barrier_height_multi-well} reduces to \eqref{barrier_height}, so the definitions of essential barrier height for double- and multi-well potentials coincide.

-As has been mentioned, certain conditions on the coupling scheme are required in the multi-well setting.
-Besides the local conditions {\bf (H1)}-{\bf (H2)} as for the double-well situation, for multi-well potentials, a ``global" condition on the coupling behavior {\bf (H3)} is also assumed (see Section 4.4).
+We note that the essential barrier height defined in \eqref{barrier_height_multi-well} differs from the usual notion of barrier height in the literature.
+The latter is a local characterization of the potential landscape by focusing only on the relevant barriers that must be crossed when transitioning from one local minimum to another.
+In contrast, the essential barrier height considered in this paper is a {\it global} characterization, as it captures the greatest height of the barriers that must be passed by any continuous path going towards the global minimum from any of the local minima.
+An equivalent characterization of $H_U$ will be given in Section 2.3.